 In 1967 Hazel’s son William Jr., also a captain in the Maine State Police, and his wife Alma took over the Pound.
 In 1968 they expanded for the first time, adding more seating and modernizing the kitchen.
 1968 was also the year they hired Don Neill to sell lobsters outside at the pound.
 Don quickly became an icon in his own right, not only for his ability to pick a lobster to the exact ounce on the first try, but also for his wit and charm.
 He worked here for so many years that many people assumed he was the owner, and Don never told them otherwise.
 In 1973 Bill and Alma did a major renovation and expansion that included a new kitchen, a bar, and a new large dining room with a fieldstone fireplace.
 The Pound evolved from a self-service only operation to a full-service restaurant inside.
 In 1983 a second large dining room was added, doubling the capacity.

 In 1984 Bill bought out his parents and waved goodbye to them as they began a well-deserved retirement.
-The tradition of family members working in the business continues, with Bill’s sister Lisa, his son Bryan, and Lisa’s daughter Meg, all still actively involved in the daily operations of the restaurant.
+The tradition of family members working in the business continues, with Bill’s sister Lisa and his son Bryan all still actively involved in the daily operations of the restaurant.